Assassin's Creed Revelations: Development

 The game was developed primarily by Ubisoft Montreal in Canada.
 Production was aided in part by five other Ubisoft developers: Annecy, Massive, Quebec, Singapore, and Bucharest.
 Lead writer Darby McDevitt said that Revelations would not answer all the burning questions clouding the series, stating "Well, we won't answer everything because Desmond's story continues.
 But fans will definitely know most of the important details of Ezio and Altair's lives, and how they fit into the grand scheme."
 McDevitt also stated that 85 percent of Assassin's Creed's overarching plot was already "mapped out".
 McDevitt claimed original Creed protagonist Altaïr had his story arc written for two years, and that Ezio's ultimate fate was planned during the development of Brotherhood.

 The voice of Desmond Miles, Nolan North, urged Ubisoft to adopt motion capture methods similar to Naughty Dog's Uncharted.
 Speaking in an interview, North admitted there was a "disconnect" in the Ubisoft game's current setup, which had voice actors provide voice facial animation separately from body motion capture, which was recorded by different actors.
 "I wish it wasn't done separately," North said.
 "Don't get me wrong, the mo-cap actors do a great job, but there will always be somewhat of a disconnect when it's done this way.
 After my experiences on the Uncharted franchise, where the actors do both performance and voice, I can honestly say there is absolutely a difference."

 The PC version of Assassin's Creed: Revelations does not force players to always be online to work like its predecessors, despite Ubisoft's recent claims that its policy was a success, insisting it had seen "a clear reduction in piracy of our titles which required a persistent online connection".
 Even then, the always-online DRM was permanently removed from all single-player games.
 It does, however, require a one-time-only online activation the very first time the player plays the game, which will permanently bind the activation code to the player's account, and thus, it does not need to be activated again on the same account if the game is reinstalled for some reason.
 This also applies to reinstalling on another computer.
 Following that, the player can permanently play the game in offline mode.

-Remastered versions of Assassin's Creed II, along with Brotherhood and Revelations, were released as part of The Ezio Collection compilation for the PlayStation 4 and Xbox One on November 15, 2016, and for the Nintendo Switch on February 17, 2022.

-The remastered version also includes support for UHD resolution on the PS4 Pro.
+Remastered versions of Assassin's Creed II, Brotherhood and Revelations were released as part of The Ezio Collection compilation for the PlayStation 4 and Xbox One on November 15, 2016, and for the Nintendo Switch on February 17, 2022.
+The remastered version includes support for UHD resolution on the PS4 Pro.